djeada/Numerical-Methods/README.md

 # Numerical Methods
-Collection of numerical methods in Python.
+A collection of numerical methods in Python.

 Implementations, use examples, and comparisons with scikit-learn library functions.